3 Ways a Disability Lawyer May Be Able to Help Appeal Your Denied Claim

 For questions specific to your appeal or legal advice on next steps, contact our Ontario long-term disability lawyers.

 Many claims are denied simply because the application was incomplete or the applicant made inadvertent errors when filing out the forms.
 When you receive a letter of denial, one of the first things to do is carefully re-read your application.

 Did you answer all the questions completely?
 Did you submit all necessary documentation?
 If you find a discrepancy or missing information, often simply correcting your errors and resubmitting your application will be enough.

 Another reason long-term disability benefit claims can be denied is because your condition may not meet your insurance company’s definition of disabled.
-Your injury may be considered severe enough or may not be expected to qualify as long-term.
 Have a lawyer review your policy and your medical reports to determine if your application accurately and sufficiently explained your injury.

 Finally, disability claims are commonly denied because the applicant failed to submit to the insurer’s request for a medical examination.
-Obtaining this exam and resubmitting the application can help the claim move forward.
+Obtaining this exam and resubmitting the application might help the claim move forward.

 Gathering Medical Evidence in a Disability Claim

 If your original denial was related to a lack of sufficient medical evidence, your lawyer may be able to help you obtain psychological or physical exams to substantiate your claim.
 Also, your lawyer may be able to enlist the services of a medical field expert to verify the extent of your disability, which may grant credence to your disability claim.

 Completing forms and filing them with the correct information, providing adequate proof of disability, and gathering information about income and expenses can be a long, arduous and complicated process.
 By working with our long-term disability lawyers, you may be able to overturn your insurer’s initial determination in order to recover the compensation you are rightfully owed.